Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You have a private project in Azure DevOps.

-You need to ensure that a project manager can create custom work item queries to report on the project's progress.
+**You need to ensure that a project manager can create custom work item queries to report on the project's progress**.
 The solution must use the principle of least privilege.

 To which security group should you add the project manager?